GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - The values will be provided to you by the coach.
 Each team has its own set of values.
 - Copy the values (after replacing the placeholders) into a notepad to be able to re-run when needed.
-- You might need to re-run them before running command-line commands for all challenges.
+- You might need to re-apply them before running command-line commands for all challenges.

   ```sh
   FRONTEND_ADDRESS=<your frontend address>